danielmeisinger/group-4/0_DataPreparation/README.md

 * Data related to special holidays is contained in "new_years_eve", "before_new_years" (day before new years eve), "before_easter" (dates before easter), "easter_saturday" & "easter_sunday" and "christmas_eve".
 All these data frames index the dates of the corresponding holidays or derivated dates.

 All data frames are then joined into one comprehensive data frame.
 The NA values created by joining data frames containing every data of the observation period and data frame indexing only individual dates (e.g. special holidays) are set to zero.
 Entries refering to dates after the 2019-08-02 (resulting from the weather data) are excluded.
 Additionally, variables encoding the time of the month (start, mid, end) and the season are added.
+In the last step a data frame "filtered_data" containing the preprocessed data is created (locally).